 The screenings, which take place May through September, begin at 8 p.m. (or sundown – whichever comes last) and the $7 price of admission includes free bottomless popcorn.

 In 2015, the gallery is honored to partner with Presenting Sponsor Whole Foods Market as well as the series' other sponsors: John G. Turner & Jerry G. Fischer, Forum 35 and Compliance Solutions Group.
 It is through their generosity - and that of other series sponsors - that the gallery is able to continue to bring this unique event to the community.

-This year’s Movies & Music on the Lawn series includes five unique marriages of film and music, breathing new life into iconic silent films with some of southern Louisiana’s best contemporary musicians.
-Diversity is embraced this year with films ranging from the romantic to the unsettling, the romantic romances to the action-packed.
-The same is true of the music with styles like jazz and funk, bluegrass, indie pop and ambient chamber rock all playing a part in the year’s series.
+In 2014, the Movies & Music on the Lawn series included five unique marriages of film and music, with films ranging from the romantic to the unsettling, the comedic to the action-packed.
+The same is true of the music with styles like Americana and ambient chamber rock, electronic and experimental folk all playing a part in the 2014 series.

 The 2015 slate of films and bands includes:

 Sat, May 30 - "Show People" with a score from Cafe au Lait